StoreyLab/superSeq-manuscript/README.md

 - `manuscript/`: contains manuscript.

 `git lfs` is required to clone this directory.
-Please see https://git-lfs.github.com/ for additional information information.
+Please see https://git-lfs.github.com/ for additional information.